Robert Harris (novelist): Dictator (2015)

-Dictator is the long-promised conclusion to Harris's Cicero trilogy.
+Dictator was the long-promised conclusion to the Harris Cicero trilogy.
 It was published by Hutchinson on 8 October 2015.

 Conclave (2016)

-Conclave, published on 22 September 2016, is a novel "set over 72 hours in the Vatican", preceding "the election of a fictional Pope."
+Conclave, published in 2016, is a novel "set over 72 hours in the Vatican", leading up to "the election of a fictional Pope".
+The film adaptation, starring Ralph Fiennes and Stanley Tucci and directed by Edward Berger, was released in the US by Focus Features on 1 November 2024.

 Munich (2017)

 Munich, published on 21 September 2017, is a thriller set during the negotiations for the 1938 Munich Agreement between Hitler and UK Prime Minister Neville Chamberlain.
 The story is told through the eyes of two young civil servants – one German, Hartmann, and one English, Legat, who reunite at the fateful summit, six years after they were friends at university.
-It was adapted as the film Munich – The Edge of War in 2021.
+It was adapted for Netflix as Munich – The Edge of War, starring Jeremy Irons and George MacKay in 2022.

 The Second Sleep (2019)

-The Second Sleep, published on 5 September 2019, is set in the small English village of Addicott St. George in Wessex in the year 1468 (but it is not "our" 1468; it's 800 years later than the 2020s) and follows the events of a priest, Christopher Fairfax, sent there to bury the previous priest, and the secrets he discovers: about the priest, the village, and the society in which they live.
+The Second Sleep is set in the small English village of Addicott St. George in Wessex in the year 1468 (but it is not "our" 1468; it's 800 years later than the 2020s) and follows the events of a priest, Christopher Fairfax, sent there to bury the previous priest, and the secrets he discovers: about the priest, the village, and the society in which they live.

 V2 (2020)

-V2, published on 17 September 2020, is a thriller set in November 1944 which follows the parallel stories of a German V-2 rocket scientist, Rudi Graf, and a British WAAF, Kay Caton-Walsh.
+V2 is a thriller set in November 1944 which follows the parallel stories of a German V-2 rocket scientist, Rudi Graf, and a British WAAF, Kay Caton-Walsh.

 Act of Oblivion (2022)

-Act of Oblivion, published on 1 September 2022, is set in 1660 and follows Richard Nayler of the Privy Council who is tasked with tracking down the regicides Edward Whalley and William Goffe.
+Act of Oblivion is set in 1660 and follows Richard Nayler of the Privy Council who is tasked with tracking down the regicides Edward Whalley and William Goffe.
 The book is notable for featuring only real figures as named characters, with the sole exception of Nayler.

+Precipice (2024)

+Precipice follows a young British intelligence officer on the eve of World War I who is assigned to investigate the disappearance of top-secret documents during Prime Minister H. H. Asquith's affair with Venetia Stanley.

+Agrippa (2026)

+Agrippa is set for publication in August 2026.
+It follows Marcus Vipsanius Agrippa as he writes his memoirs and looks back on his lifelong friendship with Octavian, who became the Roman emperor Augustus.